Project-Stage-Academy/Eventify-UA5070/README.md

 ### Workflow

 1. Make sure there is a GitHub issue for your work.
-2. Create a new branch from `main`:
+2. Create a new branch from `develop`:

    ```bash
    git checkout -b issue-12/add-event-crud